 Address: Place de la République

-Opening hours: Monday 2 – 6 pm; Wednesday – Sunday 10 am – 6 pm.
+Opening hours: Check opening hours here.
 The Palais des Beaux-Arts is closed on Tuesdays and on selected dates.
-Check the website for further information.

 Entrance fee: €7; exhibitions extra.
 Concessions available.